History 323

 Technology elites in the United States have more than just a lot of technology, although they have plenty of that.
 For this group, the Internet, cell phone, digital videodisc player, and personal digital assistant are commonplace; many of them access the Internet wirelessly and are starting to pay for online content.
 What is distinctive about them is that new electronic communications technologies come first.
 They would rather do without their wireline telephone than their computer.

-This is from Consumption of Information Goods and Services in the United States, thanks to Connect and Empower
+Consumption of Information Goods and Services in the United States, thanks to

 reading